 Data was analyzed at three levels: Per individual cases, within-cases, and across-case investigation of both samples.
 Study findings specified a clear preference for demonstrating the transactional factors, contingent reward, and management by exception-active by both samples.
 A recurring theme of using bonuses and incentive pay primarily as reward tools (contingent reward) also emerged in both samples.
 Honesty and responsibility items linked to the motivational value type benevolence, surfaced as very important values across both sample groups for both leaders and employees to demonstrate.
 A key difference was that the northern Mexican respondents demonstrated behavioral factors encouraging employee development in preparation for future growth, as opposed to South Texas respondents who trained and coached employees for their current job skill deficiencies.
 Further research is recommended to include collecting interview and inventory data from others who routinely interact with the business owner; data to determine the impact transformational and transactional leader behaviors have on performance results, and the inclusion of female business owners.
 This study offers future researchers a framework to conduct additional research on the leadership practices of similar constituents.

-DeCosmo, Rosie V., "An exploration of Bass and Avolio's transformational and transactional leadership styles and values of south Texas and northern Mexico small business owners" (2002).
-Student Theses, Dissertations and Projects.
+DeCosmo, Rosie V., "An Exploration of Bass and Avolio's Transformational and Transactional Leadership Styles and Values of South Texas and Northern Mexico Small Business Owners" (2002).
+Graduate-Level Student Theses, Dissertations, and Portfolios.
 15.